mendix/docs/content/howto/front-end/create-company-atlas-ui-resources.md

 ## 5 Export Company Atlas UI Resources

-When the resources are ready to be shared with multiple developers or apps, the module can be exported from the Project Explorer.
+When the resources are ready to be shared with multiple developers or apps, the module can be exported from the App Explorer.
 You are free to change the name of a module as long as the module has been exported as a UI resource package.

 ![](attachments/howto/export_ui_module.png)